Dhanauri, Kaithal

 Dhanauri is a village in Kaithal district in the Indian state of Haryana.
 It is located approximately 150 kilometers from Chandigarh City and 185 Kilometers from Delhi.This village is linked to Narwana, Tohana, Kalayat, Kaithal, Khanouri by road and is situated at the Punjab–Haryana border.
 It is an agricultural community with many temples.
 The people of village are religious and live in empathy to each other.
 Writer and poet Harikesh Patwari was born in Dhanauri.
-It is historical village of Nehra and Dhull(dhanda) Gotra Jat and a number of other working castes.
 It is the village of Famous kabaddi player Tita Dhanouri.

 Demographics

 In 2021, 99% of the village's population are Hindu.
 Else 1% of the population are follower of some other religions.

 Nearly 25000 population And around 9000 voters.

 Agriculture

 The village has a farming based culture.
 Village have nearly 7000 acre cultivable land in total.
 Majority of the people do farming for their livings.
 They grow a variety of crops.
 Two major grown crops are weat and rice.
 They also rare domestic animals like buffalo, cows, etc.